contao/docs/docs/manual/guides/module-listing.en.md

 ### Useful leaflet plugins

-The leaflet framework can be extended with [plug-ins](https://leafletjs.com/plugins.html).
+The leaflet framework can be extended with [plugins](https://leafletjs.com/plugins.html).
 Here is a small selection:

 - [Leaflet.fullscreen](https://github.com/Leaflet/Leaflet.fullscreen): Expands the map with a fullscreen view.
-- [leaflet-grayscale](https://github.com/Zverik/leaflet-grayscale): Some map providers have SW/grayscale tiles.
+- [Leaflet.TileLayer.Grayscale](https://github.com/Zverik/leaflet-grayscale): Some map providers have SW/grayscale tiles.
 With
-this PlugIn you can display bel. maps in greyscale.
+this Plugin you can display bel. maps in greyscale.
 - [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster): With numerous markers, depending on the zoom level, several markers are clearly summarised and displayed.